Sandra Day O’Connor, first woman to serve on Supreme Court, dies at 93

 Retired Justice Sandra Day O’Connor, the first woman to serve on the Supreme Court and who emerged as the swing vote on some of the court’s biggest cases, died Friday.
 She was 93.

-O’Connor’s died of “complications related to advanced dementia, probably Alzheimer’s, and a respiratory illness,” the court announced in a statement.
+O’Connor died in Phoenix of “complications related to advanced dementia, probably Alzheimer’s, and a respiratory illness,” the court announced in a statement.

 Just over a decade after she retired, O’Connor had announced in 2018 that she was withdrawing from public life after being diagnosed with dementia.

-Nominated by then-President Reagan in 1981, O’Connor became the first woman to serve on the nation’s highest bench.
+Nominated by President Reagan in 1981, O’Connor became the first woman to serve on the nation’s highest bench.

 Over her more than two decades on the Supreme Court, O’Connor became an independent voice, at times siding with the liberal wing and guiding many of the court’s consequential cases.